-The Michigan Blogger Mixer introduced and pushed me out of my comfort zone: the charming atmosphere, the uber skilled panelists, and an environment filled with motivated bloggers like myself.
-I couldn't get enough - honestly, ask my mom. :)
+The Michigan Blogger Mixer introduced a unique blend of creatives: the charming atmosphere, the uber skilled panelists, and an environment filled with motivated bloggers like myself.

 Introductions were given by each of the panelists: Andrea Kerbuski, Kristin Jones, Tyler James, and Sarah Schneider.
 I am truly grateful for their knowledge and encouragement; and with that, here are 11 helpful, motivating words from the panel:

 - Remain Consistent.
 Whether its scheduling posts, pictures or sharing your story, consistency is essential to your audience.

 - Find a Blogger Mentor.
 Majority of bloggers post their contact information on their website.
 Take advantage of those bloggers whom you admire and pick their brain with questions.

 - Be Authentic.
 No story is the same.
 Some share struggles and others with victories, or both.
 Use your blog as a tool to express yourself; because someone, somewhere needs to hear it.
 One of the panelists mentioned she carries a voice recorder for blogging ideas.
 Keep a notebook nearby for thoughts that come and go.

 - Look for Inspiration.
 Take a walk, go people watching, see a movie or listen to music.
 There are hundreds of ideas that can inspire your writing.
 Remember why you like what you saw or heard then make it your own - be different.

 - Don't Buy Followers.
 Readers (businesses, companies and followers) see through this.
 It isn't about how many followers but rather the interaction you have with your audience.
 Quality over quantity.